KodrAus/kafka-rs/README.md

 Very early attempt at building an [Apache Kafka](http://kafka.apache.org/) client in [Rust](https://www.rust-lang.org/)

+Currently does not even build.
+Watch this space :)

 ## Goals

 To provide an asynchronous, high-level, strongly-typed, well tested and intuitive Kafka driver in Rust.
 The aim is to support two main use-cases with Kafka: